 What is the best month to ski in Colorado?

-During the ski season, lift tickets, lodging including rental cars get booked far in advance, and we recommend you do the same, and not wait for the last minute.
+During the ski season, lift tickets, and lodging including rental cars get booked far in advance, and we recommend you do the same, and not wait until the last minute.

-Also, remember each of these Colorado ski resorts offer more than just skiing.
-You can hang out at the resort town, shop, eat and indulge in other beginner level enjoyable activities like tubing, snowshoeing and more.
+Also, remember each of these Colorado ski resorts offers more than just skiing.
+You can hang out at the resort town, shop, eat and indulge in other beginner level enjoyable activities like tubing, snowshoeing, and more.

 8 Best skiing for Beginners Colorado